Lucrehulk/rust-cf-turnstile-bypass/README.md

 ## How It Works

-The bypass is comprised of three main components:
+The bypass is comprised of four main components:

 1. **Token Harvester / Turnstile Widget Loader**
 2. **Turnstile Widget Identifier & Clicker**
 3. **Token Server**
+4. **Extensions** (external utilities that aid our solving).

 ---